-Chii Zhìt Van (also known as Airport Lake or Dolomite Lake) and East Lake are most at risk from spills, along with the surrounding community members who depend on Airport Lake for food, economic, traditional, and recreational purposes.
+Chii Zhìt Van and East Lake are most at risk from spills, along with the surrounding community members who depend on Airport Lake for food, economic, traditional, and recreational purposes.
 Construction and maintenance work will be completed on the drainage ditches which are graded to flow to the lakes.
 Impacts from small spills from fuelling or equipment breakdowns are likely to remain localized to the environment in the vicinity of the spill.
 Depending on the location of a spill, a large spill could contaminate surface water that flows to Airport Lake or East Lake or contaminate permafrost and groundwater.